“When you try to appeal to everyone, you end up resonating with no one.”

 Demographic segmentation — who are your customers?

-Demographics are the most traditional parameter for audience segmentation, because they are easily captured using multiple-choice survey questions and (usually) split into distinct segments.
+Demographics are the most traditional parameter for audience segmentation.
+They are easily captured using multiple-choice survey questions and (usually) split into distinct segments.

 Here are some common demographics: